Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Novar Gardens has 15 active public transport stops, all of which are bus stops.
 These stops are served by 14 different routes that together facilitate 1,959 weekly passenger trips.
-The area's transport accessibility is rated as excellent with residents typically located just 195 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transportation at 88%, while cycling accounts for 3%.
-On average, there are 1.4 vehicles per dwelling in the area.
+Residents have excellent access to transport, with an average distance of 195 meters to the nearest stop.
+The area is predominantly residential, and most commuters travel outward.
+Cars are the primary mode of transportation, used by 88% of residents, while 3% cycle.
+On average, there are 1.4 vehicles per dwelling.

 According to the 2021 Census, 15.7% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 279 trips daily across all routes, equating to approximately 130 weekly trips per individual stop.
+Across all routes, service frequency averages 279 trips per day, equating to approximately 130 weekly trips per stop.

 Frequently Asked Questions - Transport